-Indian Land, South Carolina housing market unquestionably remained a seller’s market in November 2021.
+Indian Land real estate November 2021 unquestionably remained a seller’s market.
 Home prices increased and homes sold quickly with average days on market significantly lower year-over-year.
 The months supply of homes was critically low at 0.8 months.
 Inventory dropped 48.6% year-over-year.
 All this put downward pressure on closed and pending sales in November 2021.

 Latest news on the Indian Land real estate market in November 2021 and what it means for you…

 The Indian Land, South Carolina (29707 zip code) housing market remained a seller’s market in November with just 0.8 months supply of inventory overall, down 33.3% from 1.2 months in November 2020 and down from 2.9 months in November 2019.

 Housing inventory was down 48.6% in November year-over-year, while new listings decreased 7.9% year-over-year.
 New construction inventory, long a staple of Indian Land housing, was down 66.7% year-over-year.